Dustinmuse/RothScope/Design/FirstIterationFeatures.md

 ---

 ## Justification
-The above requirements were chosen because they provide a **functional software foundation** for Iteration 1:
+These requirements were chosen because they establish a **functional foundation** for Iteration 1:
 - Users can **enter financial data**.
-- The system can **run a baseline calculation**.
+- The system can **run a baseline tax calculation**.
 - The system can **display meaningful results** securely and clearly.

-This ensures the project delivers immediate value and creates the base for later iterations (Roth conversion optimization, reporting/export features, etc.).
+This ensures immediate value delivery and sets the groundwork for future iterations (Roth conversion optimization, reporting/export features, etc.).

 ---

 ## Project Management Setup
+- Create GitHub Project board with **To Do, In Progress, and Done** columns.
-Cards for each of the above requirements should be created in the **To Do** column of the GitHub Project board.
+- Add cards for each of the following requirements in the **To Do** column:
+  - FR1: Enter basic financial parameters
+  - FR2: Enter current asset balances
+  - FR3: Enter expected performance rates
+  - FR4: Perform baseline tax calculation
+  - FR5: Display baseline tax results
+  - NR2: Encrypt sensitive data
+  - NR4: User-friendly interface with error validation

 ---